uransadiku/ngjermani/README.md

 # nGjermani

-This is the README file for the ngjermani repository.
+This is the README file for the nGjermani repository.